-Errata and suggestions: You
+Errata and suggestions

-can add them on the wiki at
+can be added on the wiki at

 Every erratum and every suggestion that you

 send in is thoroughly evaluated.
+Good ones are rewarded.

-than the sum of all donations.
 Thank you in advance, also in the name of all

 As a physicist, Christoph Schiller is convinced that exploring and applying physics can provide as much pleasure as anything else in life - and he explains why in the present text.
 He started the Motion Mountain Physics Textbook project in Yokohama in 1990; he wrote most of the text in Eindhoven, Berlin and Munich.